 BRAF

-What types of cancers have BRAF mutations?
+What types of cancer can have BRAF mutations?

 How do doctors test for BRAF mutations?